pekrau/wrapid/README.md

-wrapid: Micro framework built on Python WSGI for RESTful server APIs
+Wrapid: Micro framework built on Python WSGI for RESTful server APIs
 --------------------------------------------------------------------

 - Designed for a RESTful resource-oriented architecture.